When a recruiter or a CTO looks at a python resume, their first instinct is to ensure they separate “wheat from chaff”.

 Once you finish reading this guide, you’ll find your resume completely reinvented.

-Here are 3 amazing Python resume examples
+Here is amazing Python resume example

 Let’s now start writing your resume!